tuliofalmeida/bacteria/pipeline/README.md

 ## Installation

 1. Install [Omnipose](https://github.com/kevinjohncutler/omnipose) (check their tutorial)
-2. Inside the Omnipose environment you should install the matlabengine `pip install matlabengine`
+2. Inside the Omnipose environment you should install the matlabengine `pip install matlabengine` and narsort `pip install natsort`
 3. Clone [SuperSegger](https://github.com/tlo-bot/supersegger-omnipose) repo and add it into your MATLAB [path - Add folder and subfolders](https://fr.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html)
 4. Configure [Python inside MATLAB](https://fr.mathworks.com/help/matlab/matlab_external/install-supported-python-implementation.html)
 5. Add the scripts _pipeline.m,pipeline2.m_ and _pipelineSeg.m_ in the _batch_ folder
 6. Add the script _loadConstants_pipeline.m_ in the _settings_ folder
 7. Create a folder called _pipeline_ (or whatever name you want, you can also use the pipeline folder when downloading the repositories)
-8. Put the _pipeline.py_ and _functions.py_ in the same the folder that you choosed
+8. Put the _pipeline.py_ and _functions_pipeline.py_ in the same the folder that you choosed

 ## Running the pipeline